terminusdb/terminusdb/docs/CONTRIBUTING.md

 Docker is a prerequisite for setting it up this way, an alternative is following the instructions in [BUILD.md](BUILD.md).

 1. Make a fork on GitHub
-2. Clone the repository with `git clone git@github.com:[your_username]/terminusdb-server.git`
+2. Clone the repository with `git clone git@github.com:[your_username]/terminusdb.git`
-3. Go to the directory `cd terminusdb-server`.
+3. Go to the directory `cd terminusdb`.
-4. Run `docker run -it --mount type=bind,source="$(pwd)",target=/app/terminusdb -p 6363:6363 --rm  terminusdb/terminusdb-server:dev`
+4. Run `docker run -it --mount type=bind,source="$(pwd)",target=/app/terminusdb -p 6363:6363 --rm  terminusdb/terminusdb:dev`
-   inside the terminusdb-server directory.
+   inside the terminusdb directory.
 It will mount the current sources to the Docker container.
 5. Run `make.` inside the swipl console after you changed the code.